 What permaculture design course to take

-Verge permaculture is located in central Alberta and many instructors come from places around us.
+Verge permaculture is located in central Alberta, and many instructors come from places around us.
 We have been touring their gardens and farm.
-Rob, the cofounder did some videos in a case study on our Geodesic Dome Greenhouse.
+The cofounder, Rob, did some videos in a case study on our Geodesic Dome Greenhouse.
 There is some acquaintance already there.

 Books on permaculture: A Practical Guide to Small-Scale, Integrative Farming, and Gardening by Sepp Holzer’s; A Guide to Home-Scale Permaculture by Gaia’s Garden.